 In accordance with The Americans with Disabilities Act of 1990, deaf, hard-of-hearing, or speech impaired inmates have a right to be provided with sign language interpreter service to enable him or her to participate in any disciplinary proceedings.
 If an interpreter is needed, the inmate may submit a request to Programs Unit who will then arrange for the appropriate interpreter to be present for any disciplinary proceedings.
-Programs Unit Personnel will immediately notify the Support Services Supervisor who will coordinate with the appropriate Shift Supervisor to ensure that the interpreter will be present for said hearing, THE FOLLOWING IS A LIST OF PROHIBITED ACTS IN THE SANTA ROSA COUNTY DETENTION
+Programs Unit Personnel will immediately notify the Support Services Supervisor who will coordinate with the appropriate Shift Supervisor to ensure that the interpreter will be present for said hearing.

+THE FOLLOWING IS A LIST OF PROHIBITED ACTS IN THE SANTA ROSA COUNTY DETENTION FACILITY:

-FACILITY: (Sentenced inmates may have gain time revoked for guilty verdicts below in red 034-054)
+(Sentenced inmates may have gain time revoked for guilty verdicts for category 3 or 4 offences)

+Category One Offences

-- 001: Refusing to Work - 002: Refuse to obey an order by any staff member - 003: Un-excused Absence from work or any assignment - 004: Malingering, feigning an illness or injury - 005: Failing to perform work as instructed by a supervisor
+- 1: Refusing to work/Insufficient work - 2: Loaning for profit or increased return - 3: Un-Excused Absence from work or assignment - 4: Malingering, feigning an illness or injury - 5: Being in an unauthorized area or assembly - 6: Failure to follow safety or sanitation regulations/being untidy (self or living quarters) - 7: Using equipment contrary to instruction - 8: Gambling or possession of gambling paraphernalia - 9: Damaging or Destroying ID device

-- 006: Insolence towards a staff member

-- 007: Participating in an unauthorized meeting or gathering

-- 008: Being in an unauthorized area

-- 009: Failure to follow safety/ sanitation regulations

-- 010: Using equipment contrary to instruction

-- 011: Using abusive or obscene language

-- 012: Gambling, Gaming pool, or possession of gaming paraphernalia

-- 013: Being unsanitary or untidy; failing to follow posted rules

-- 014: Possessing excessive items; Failing to follow posted rules

-- 015: Damaging/Destroying ID device

-- 016: Adulteration of any food or drink

-- 017: Possession of Contraband

-- 018: Misuse of authorized medication

-- 019: Loaning for profit/increased return

-- 020: Possession of anything not authorized

-- 021: Mutilating/Altering issued clothing, bedding, or mattress

-- 022: Lying/Providing false statement to staff member

-- 023: Conduct which interferes with orderliness of the facility

-- 024: Counterfeiting, forging, or reproduction of any article

-- 025: Failing to stand count/Interfering with taking of count

-- 026: Smoking

-- 027: Tattooing or self-mutilation

-- 028: Misuse of mail, phone, visitation, or any privilege

-- 029: Unauthorized contact with the public

-- 030: Correspondence/Conduct with visitor against rules

-- 031: Using a jail issued ID number not assigned

-- 032: Interference with orderliness of the jail
+Category Two Offences

+- 10: Possession of contraband/anything not authorized for retention or issued by facility - 11: Misuse of authorized medication - 12: Refuse to obey an order by any staff member - 13: Mutilating/Altering issued clothing, bedding, mattress - 14.
+Lying/Providing false statement to staff member - 15: Disorderly Conduct - 16: Counterfeiting, forging, or reproduction of any article - 17: Disrupting/Refusing to participate in count - 18: Smoking/Consuming tobacco products - 19: Tattooing or self-mutilation - 20: Misuse of mail, phone, or any privilege - 21: Unauthorized contact with the public - 22: Correspondence/Conduct with visitor against rules

-- 033: Alteration of a razor
+- 23: Alteration of a razor - 24: Violating facility rules/regulations not listed - 25: Disrespect/Abusive language to staff or official

-- 034: Fighting with any person

-- 035: Assaulting any person

-- 036: Threatening: Person or person's property

-- 037: Extortion, Blackmail, Receiving value for protection

-- 038: Engaging in sexual acts with self or others

-- 039: Sexual Proposals/Threats to another

-- 040: Indecent Exposure

-- 041: Wearing a disguise or mask

-- 042: Destroying, Altering, Damaging, Defacing of property

-- 043: Stealing

-- 044: Encouraging others to work/participate in work stoppage

-- 045: Giving/Offering Official/Staff a bribe/anything of value

-- 046: Giving/Accepting money or anything of value

-- 047: Possession of clothes not authorized

-- 048: Escape: Attempt or plan

-- 049: Setting a fire

-- 050: Tampering/Blocking any locking device

-- 051: Possession: Explosives, Ammunition, firearm, or weapon

-- 052: Rioting or encouraging others to riot

-- 053: Engaging or encouraging a group demonstration

-- 054: Battery to any person
+Category Three Offences

+- 26: Assaulting/Fighting with any person - 27: Conspiring w/others to violate facility rules - 28: Threatening harm to person or person's property - 29: Extortion, blackmail, receiving value for protection - 30: Engaging in sexual acts with self or others - 31: Lewd/Indecent proposals, threats, or exposure - 32: Destroying, damaging, defacing real property - 33: Stealing - 34: Organizing/Participating in a strike/work stoppage - 35: Attempted bribery of staff or official - 36: Giving/Accepting money or anything of value - 37: Possessing/wearing a disguise - 38: Making/possessing/consuming intoxicants - 39: Adulteration of any food or drink

+Category Four Offences

+- 40: Setting a fire - 41: Attempt to defeat/tamper with a security device - 42: Possession of explosive, ammunition, or weapon - 43: Inciting or participating in a riot or demonstration - 44: Battery to any person - 45: Introduction of contraband into a secure area - 46: Escape: Attempted, planned, or completed